Race Facts – Singapore Grand Prix

 While neighbouring Malaysia lost its place on the Formula 1 calendar in 2018 due to big financial losses, the Singapore Grand Prix continues to be a success and is a big draw for tourism in the city-state.
 The event attracts over 30,000 international fans to Singapore each September.

 While the inaugural race at Marina Bay Street Circuit attracted a weekend attendance figure of 300,000, spectator numbers suffered a short period of decline in the 2010s, reaching an all-time low of 218,000 in 2016.
-Since then numbers have hovered around 260,000.
 The coronavirus pandemic saw the Singapore Grand Prix cancelled in both 2020 and 2021.
 The event returned in 2022 and had record-breaking spectator numbers

 Changes to Marina Bay Street Circuit